SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 |:--:|
 | Granite cliffs tower above a rocky grass slope.
 Large white birds - gannets - wheel in the blue sky above. |

+After a succesful flight, we returned for a peaceful evening of birding and an early night.
 I slept very well in my tent, and we were up at 6 but had to wait for the low cloud to shift and the tide to go out a little before walking anti-clockwise this time, following a trackway that carried the piped gas to power the north foghorn.
 In places it bridged inlets, these were rusted away so we dropped to the beach then climbed back up the other side.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240713_083558.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240713_083558.jpg) |
 |:--:|
 | A narrow concrete walkway crosses the rocky beach.
 Where there are narrow inlets in the steep rock, it is bridged with rotten wooden and partiually missing slats across rusted metal framework.  |

+We also stopped at the remains of the old North Quarry, and puzzled a bit at vast piles of stone with cylinders cut out, and the stone cylinders themselves, before it clicked that these were where they used to cut out the basic curling stone shape before shipping them off the island, presumably easier to do so and ship off here before larger boats and trucks made taking whole boulders off the easiest method.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240712_160127.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240712_160127.jpg) |
 |:--:|
 | A pile of granite rocks, smooth and grey, but many of them are cylindrical shaped.
 Each cylinder is about 30 cm in diameter and a little taller lengthwise.
 There's also some rusted bits of old machinery.  |

-We also stopped at the remains of the old North Quarry, and puzzled a bit at vast piles of stone with cylinders cut out, and the stone cylinders themselves, before it clicked that these were where they used to cut out the basic curling stone shape before shipping them off the island, presumably easier to do so and ship off here before larger boats and trucks made taking whole boulders off the easiest method.

-Tempted to take a "raw" curling stone back with us but a little heavy for our backpack.
-We walked on, past the northern foghorn, and then through a very low colony of Auks, until we were underneath the main Gannetry on the vast cliffs, and were able to photograph them again with the drone.
+Tempted to take a "raw" curling stone back with us but a little heavy for our backpacks, we walked on, past the northern foghorn.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240712_161001.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240712_161001.jpg) |
 |:--:|